5 Best Telescope Eyepieces for you in 2025

 These are also the eyepiece of choice for people who have a lot of telescopes because they will perform well in anything you can stick them in.
 You want perfect images from your fast Dobsonian?
 These will deliver in spades.
 Want edge to edge sharpness in your refractor?
 Child’s play for these guys.

-Nagler’s are also know for their wide range of focal lengths, coming in as small as 2.5mm all the way to the “Hand Grenade” 31mm.
+Nagler’s are also known for their wide range of focal lengths, coming in as small as 2.5mm all the way to the “Hand Grenade” 31mm (once you hold one, you’ll get it).
 This allows you to have one for every use from planetary observations to the widest open clusters in the sky.

 Conclusions